How to Cut Cauliflower

 Tutorial notes:

 • Uniform size: Cut the cauliflower florets into pieces that are all about the same size so they cook evenly.
-If you plan to roast the cauliflower, cut the florets into 1 to 1 1/2-inch pieces.
+If you plan to roast the cauliflower, cut into large florets about 1 to 1 ½ inches in size.
 If you plan to blanch the cauliflower, or if you are making Piggly Wiggly Salad (Broccoli and Cauliflower Salad), you may want to cut the florets into smaller pieces.

-• Buying: Choose cauliflower that is firm and with minimal brown spots.
-Cauliflower should feel heavy for its size.
-You might come across green, orange and purple varieties of cauliflower too, or Romanesco.
+• Buying: Available year-round, choose cauliflower that is firm and with minimal brown spots.
+A whole cauliflower head should feel heavy for its size.
+You might come across green, orange, and purple varieties of cauliflower too, or Romanesco.
 They are all great.

 Step-by-step instructions: